swhitty/swift-case-projection/README.md

 ## Example

-Annotate your enum with `@CaseProjection` to enable projections:
+Annotate with `@CaseProjection` to project a view of an enum with a `KeyPath` for every case:

 ```swift
 import CaseProjection